-Community Resource Management Area (CREMA) Executive members in both Aowin and Boin in the Aowin Municipality have both inaugurated by the deputy minister of Lands and Natural Resources in Enchi, the Aowin Municipal capital in the western region.
+Community Resource Management Area (CREMA) Executive members in Aowin and Boin in the Aowin Municipality have been inaugurated by the deputy minister of Lands and Natural Resources at Enchi, the Aowin Municipal capital in the western region.

-The establishment of the Aowin and Boin CREMAs was laudable; the traditional authorities have a crucial role to play in the management of natural resources, the MCE added.
+He described the the establishment of the Aowin and Boin CREMAs as laudable, adding that the traditional authorities also have a crucial role to play in the management of natural resources.

 Mr. Benito said the Enchi forest district was blessed to have a number of forest reserves which play critical roles in maintaining the healthy environment conditions of the district and beyond.

 One of the major challenges in the natural resource sector has been how to effectively combat the illegal activities and sustainable management of our resources within the sector.
 In the past several interventions have been undertaken by both the ministry and forestry commission in the quest to arrest degradation of the forest and wildlife resources, he added.